sibocw/sibocw.github.io/index.md

 ### Highlights
 - **Fruit fly digital twin:** I'm excited to share NeuroMechFly 2.0, our framework for simulating embodied sensorimotor control in adult _Drosophila_.
 [Paper](https://www.biorxiv.org/content/10.1101/2023.09.18.556649).
 [Website](https://neuromechfly.org/).
 - **Descending neuron networks:** I'm honored to be a part of our study on how [networks of descending neurons transform command-like signals into population-based behavioral control](https://www.biorxiv.org/content/10.1101/2023.09.11.557103)
-- **Before neuroscience:** I'm proud to have been the first employee of [HabiTerre](http://habiterre.com/), a company offering a holistic approach to farm productivity and resource use efficiency, empowered by satellite data and machine learning.
-I'm honored to have served as HabiTerre's CRO during its foundational two years (2019–2021).